Saxsori/ray-cast/README.md

 - The ray Y point should be the player's Y coordinate.

 - Then to get the ray X point we can use the right triangle rules `(SOHCAHTOA)`.
 The ray line would be Hypotenuse, the Opposite is the difference between the player Y coordinate and Ray Y point and the Adjacent is the ray X component which we are trying to find.
-So ray X is `tan(looking angle) / opposite (ray Y)`.
+So ray X is `opposite (ray Y) / tan(looking angle)`.

  ![alt text](https://github.com/Saxsori/ray-cast/blob/main/images/4.png)